aissarmurad/awesome-readings/README.md

 # my-awesome-readings
-My awesome readings is a reference for books, quotes, articles, and whitepapers which have inspired me.
+My awesome readings is a reference for sites, books, quotes, articles, and whitepapers which have inspired me.